eggheadio-projects/gatsby-theme-authoring-notes/04-set-up-to-create-data-driven-pages-in-gatsby.md

 **[📹 Video](https://egghead.io/lessons/gatsby-set-up-to-create-data-driven-pages-in-gatsby)**

 ## Defining the event type
-To satisfy condition 2 in our list, we add the following to gatsby-node.js
+To satisfy the second condition in our list,*define the event type*, we add the following to gatsby-node.js
 ```javascript
 exports.sourceNodes = ({ actions }) => {
   actions.createTypes(`